lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 Both Rust and C are __low-level languages__.
 It's perfectly OK to call C Functions from Rust (and the other way around).

-That's why some folks are using Rust instead of C for creating Embedded Gadgets.
+That's why some folks are coding in Rust instead of C for creating Embedded Gadgets.

 _What C Functions are we calling?_